Anke18/hyplotypeLocal/README.md

  * @Author: Anke Wang
  * @Date: 2020-06-19 13:14:55
  * @LastEditors: Anke Wang
- * @LastEditTime: 2020-06-19 17:25:33
+ * @LastEditTime: 2020-06-22 14:23:09
 -->
 # hyplotypeTools

 (Emmmmmm....better than nothing...

-This is a open source tool that will allow users to develop their own Viral Genotyping Map.
+This is an open source tool that will allow users to develop their own Viral Genotyping Map.
 This tool developed by National Genomics Data Center (https://bigd.big.ac.cn/), is uesd for ncov haplotype cluster visualization.
 Examples can be seen here: https://bigd.big.ac.cn/ncov/haplotype